casefoundation/analytics-dashboard/doc/Setup.md

 The dashboard relies on information from a set of "data sources" that each represent a different API service.
 Datasources may expose multiple widgets from their data.
 To enable new datasources, and therefore new widgets, create the necessary configuration file under the `server/config` directory.
 By default, the project ships with several sample configurations that should be altered per their directions and re-saved as `.json` files.
 (Also remove all `/* */` comments.)

+Before setting up any data sources, copy the `server/config/dashboards.sample` file to `server/config/dashboards.json`.

+Each datasource configuration file also contains a `dashboard` property to support multiple dashboards.
+To enable multiple dashboards, create a new entry in the `server/config/dashboards.json` file with an object containing a `name` and `label` property.
+The `name` is the machine readable string contained in each config file that identifies to which dashboard the config file belongs and the `label` property is the human readable string used on the front end.

 ### Google Analytics

 This datasource accesses the Google Analytics Reporting API and produces any of the following widgets on the dashboard: